 What does GDPR mean and how is GDPR compliance determined?

-GDPR stands for the General Data Protective Regulation, a set of rules that will govern the way companies handle personally-identifiable information and other sensitive data belonging to citizens of European Union (EU) member states staring in May 2018.
+GDPR stands for the General Data Protective Regulation, a set of rules that will govern the way companies handle personally-identifiable information and other sensitive data belonging to citizens of European Union (EU) member states starting in May 2018.

 Companies are required to comply with the GDPR if they are based in the EU or if they otherwise target citizens of EU member states.
 From a data storage & security perspective, companies that store and direct usage of EU customer data—known as “controllers”—may, depending on the nature of the data & processing involved, be required to encrypt personal data, conduct ongoing reviews of security measures, use redundancy and backup facilities, and conduct regular security testing.
 Additional, and sometimes concurring, requirements could apply if your company processes data provided by another company.
 Noncompliance can result in fines up to greater amount of 20 million euros or 4% of the business’s worldwide turnover from the previous year.